maplibre/maplibre-native-rs/README.md

 ❌ = Not possible
 </sub>

-[^1]: Vulcan support on macos is provided via MoltenVK.
+[^1]: Vulcan support on macos is provided via `MoltenVK`.
 There is a slight performance overhead for this with little upsides.
 Both Metal and Vulcan run through the same extensive test suite upstream.
 You can use Vulcan if you find a bug in the Metal implementation until we have fixed it upstream.

 ### Dependencies